JPLynch35/battleshift/README.md

 This project is a back end version of the game Battleship.
 It is hosted at https://battleshift19.herokuapp.com/.
 This has been an assignment for Module 3 of the Back End Program at the Turing School for Software and Design.

-### Quick Start
 In order to play a game, both users must register by visiting the home page and responding to the verification email.
-All game requests to the api will require the users api key in the headers under X-API_Key: your-api-key
+All game requests to the api will require the users api key in the headers under X-API_Key: <your-api-key>

 #### EndPoints:
 `POST /api/v1/games` - player_1 creates a game by sending over their API key and player_2's email address.
 Both players should already exist in the system.